In the Cinéma Club of… Ted Fendt

 The strong, black coffee (and lots of it), toast, and scrambled eggs; the casting of the family (Grant Mitchell and Beulah Bondi) and farmers; the pain and confusion of Franchot Tone; the dark night scenes at the train station.

-PARIS, MY LITTLE BODY IS VERY TIRED OF THIS BIG WORLD, Franssou Prenant, 1999
+PARIS, MY LITTLE BODY IS AWEARY OF THIS GREAT WORLD

 Prenant’s only narrative feature and one of the few films of hers I have managed to see.
 Never crossed the Atlantic, has never been subtitled in English, and I have only seen a DVD.
 But I imagine the high contrast Super 8 and 16 mm footage looks great on 35 mm.